NixOS/nix.dev/maintainers/README.md

 It requires significant time or resources to do this consistently.
-The team is built around that limitation, and therefore organized as a praxicracy: you are in charge if and only if you get the work done.
+The team is built around that limitation, and therefore organized as a praxicracy:
+You are in charge if and only if you get the work done.

 The team’s reason to exist is to make that principle discoverable and reproducible by laying groundwork and setting examples.

 ## Members

-The team member list is maintained on the [Nix community documentation team page](https://nixos.org/community/teams/documentation).
+Current members are listed on the GitHub team [`@NixOS/documentation-team`](https://github.com/orgs/NixOS/teams/documentation-team).

+Ping [`@NixOS/documentation-reviewers`](https://github.com/orgs/NixOS/teams/documentation-reviewers) for documentation reviews.

 ## Responsibilities